-Google parent Alphabet’s profit slumps on record $2.7-billion EU fine

-Alphabet Inc reported a 27.7 per cent drop in quarterly profit as the company recorded a previously announced charge related to a record $2.7-billion fine imposed on its Google unit by the EU.
+Google parent Alphabet beats Wall Street estimates; revenue up 21 per cent

+On a consolidated basis, revenue rose about 21 per cent to $26.01-billion in the second quarter ended on June 30, beating the analysts’ average estimate of $25.65-billion, according to Thomson Reuters I/B/E/S.

+Earnings per share was $5.01, beating an average estimate of $4.49, and would have been $8.90 if not for the EU antitrust fine announced last month, Alphabet said.
+Earnings per share was $7 in the second quarter of 2016.

+But the company’s shares, which closed up in regular trading on Monday, fell about 3 per cent to $968 after the bell.

+Shares of Alphabet, the owner of the Google search engine and the YouTube video service, had gained nearly 26 per cent this year through Monday’s close.

+“You’re seeing some profit-taking after a pretty good run,” FBN Securities analyst Shebly Seyrafi said in an interview.

+One potential blemish in the earnings report was aggregate cost-per-click, which fell 23 per cent year-over-year, but the impact on Google’s ad business was not immediately clear.

-EU antitrust regulators last month hit Google with a record 2.4-billion-euro ($2.7-billion) fine for favoring its own shopping service, taking a tough line in the first of three probes of its dominance in searches and smartphone operating systems.
+EU antitrust enforcers last month hit Google with a record 2.4-billion-euro ($2.7-billion) fine for favoring its own shopping service, taking a tough line in the first of three probes of its dominance in searches and smartphone operating systems.

-The company’s shares, which closed marginally up in regular trading on Monday, fell nearly 3 per cent to $969 after the bell.

-The shares had gained nearly 26 per cent this year through Monday’s close.

-On a consolidated basis, revenue rose about 21 per cent to $26.01-billion in second quarter ended June 30, beating the analysts’ average estimate of $25.65-billion, according to Thomson Reuters I/B/E/S.
+Alphabet said shortly after the EU announcement that the company would report the whole fine as an expense in the second quarter.

-Revenue was boosted by robust demand for advertising on mobile and the company’s popular video service YouTube.
+Revenue was boosted by robust demand for advertising on mobile and on YouTube.

 Google’s ad revenue, which accounts for a lion’s share of its business, rose 18.4 per cent to $22.67-billion.